adrianlarion/simple-awk/about.md

     I don't claim to be an awk guru.
     As such the way I express myself might not be up to official lingo.
     Or some techniques used here won't follow best practices.

-Kindly let me know and I'll correct if possible.
+    Please RUDELY let me know and I'll correct if possible.

-    Some techniques will not be production code but dumbed down (or otherwise not 100% perfection)for demonstration purposes.
+    Some techniques will not be production level code

+    it is dumbed down (or otherwise not 100% PERFECT CODE) just for the perpose of demonstration.